Same-sex marriage in Illinois: Background

 On October 20, 1975, Nancy Davis and Toby Schneiter requested a marriage license in Cook County.
 The marriage bureau refused, and the couple subsequently staged a sit-in and a hunger strike.
 After attempts by deputies to remove them, the couple were arrested and put in the county lock-up overnight.
 The next morning, instead of showing up for their court appearance, they went back to the marriage bureau for another sit-in.
 This time, they were jailed for a week, during which they continued their hunger strike.
 By summer 1976, the couple had spent more than 120 days in jail.
 They were sentenced to a year in prison, but only served 6 months in the Cook County Jail.
 In 1989, a couple from Chicago, Rex Wockner and Paul Varnell, filed a complaint with the Illinois Department of Human Rights, alleging that the state discriminated on the basis of sex because it refused to allow same-sex marriages.
 On February 14, 1990, Buddy Bell and Dale Fecker applied for and were denied a marriage license in Cook County.
 The couple, along with others, protested and were arrested.
 The Cook County State's Attorney indicated it was not going to prosecute, and the judge had the arrests stricken.

 In 1996, because Hawaii seemed poised to legalize same-sex marriage, the Illinois Marriage and Dissolution of Marriage Act was amended to prohibit marriage between two individuals of the same sex, and state that "marriage between 2 individuals of the same sex is contrary to the public policy of this State".
 This was repealed in 2014.
-Attempts to add language banning same-sex marriage to the State Constitution have not been successful.
+Attempts to add language banning same-sex marriage to the Illinois Constitution have not been successful.